craigfe/til/irc/hide-channel-operation-messages.md

  --> | bad_connection has joined #channel
 ```

-These "channel operation" messages are build into the specification of IRC ([RFC
+These "channel operation" messages are part of the specification of IRC ([RFC
 1459][rfc-channel-operation]).
 Fortunately, Weechat has a number of built-in
 _filters_ for these messages (disabled by default).
 For instance, you can
 disable all channel activity messages with the following command: